-So you're the lucky owner of a BMW R75?
+So you're the lucky owner of a vintage BMW R motorcycle?

 Discover how our customers have rigged their own for travelling.

 We will tell you which bags they're using and what the installation looks like.

 Let's start off with this beautiful BMW R75 from 1973.
 A custom motorcycle that underwent a few modifications and custom paint.

 The saddlebags are a set of Super Patriots SB.
 The owner can move quite a bit of cargo with that storage alone.

 What enabled the installation of large saddlebags are the low profile exhausts on this particular bike.
 There is a healthy distance between them and the lower part of the bags, which means no risks of overheating and melting your things.